gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 3. The delegated administrator accesses the same Applications that their users are managing, perhaps with a different authorization policy (e.g. Application manager)
 4. The delegated administrator Federates from the same IdP as their users (e.g. external helpdesk, business owner)

-In these cases (and more!) ensure that your delegated administrators are Grouped in meaningful ways - the more that the Roles are defined at a Group level the easier it will be to track what permissions each of your Users have.
+In these cases (and more!) ensure that your delegated administrators are Grouped in meaningful ways - the more that the Admin Roles are defined at a Group level the easier it will be to track what permissions each of your Users have.

-## Custom Roles
+## Custom Admin Roles

-While PingOne provides a series of Roles out of the box for you and your administrators to utilize, you can create more catered Role permissions through the use of [Custom Roles](https://docs.pingidentity.com/pingone/directory/p1_custom_role_add.html).
+While PingOne provides a series of Admin Roles out of the box for you and your administrators to utilize, you can create more catered Admin Role permissions through the use of [Custom Admin Roles](https://docs.pingidentity.com/pingone/directory/p1_custom_role_add.html).
 These allow you to set CRUD-based permissions on the same set of Administrative Roles we were working with in the other section.

-Since the Documentation contains [Custom Role Scenarios](https://docs.pingidentity.com/pingone/directory/p1_custom_roles_scenarios_intro.html) for you to look at, I’m not going to provide a walkthrough here.
-That being said, combining Custom Roles with your Groups and Users gives you the ultimate level of control across your Environments.
+Since the Documentation contains [Custom Admin Role Scenarios](https://docs.pingidentity.com/pingone/directory/p1_custom_roles_scenarios_intro.html) for you to look at, I’m not going to provide a walkthrough here.
+That being said, combining Custom Admin Roles with your Groups and Users gives you the ultimate level of control across your Environments.

 # Conclusion